-Contraceptive services should include a broad range of medically approved services, which includes Food and Drug Administration - approved contraceptive products and natural family planning methods, for clients who want to prevent pregnancy and space births, pregnancy testing and counseling, assistance to achieve pregnancy, basic infertility services, sexually transmitted infection services, and other preconception health services.
-While the health department does not have to offer every form of contraception, a variety of the most effective contraceptive methods, including, but not limited to IUD, hormonal implant, Depo-Provera, oral contraceptives, hormonal patch and contraceptive vaginal ring should be available either on site, or must be able to provide a prescription to the client for their method of choice or by referral to another provider, as requested.
-Clients at or below 100% of the federal poverty level must not be required to pay for a contraceptive method and should receive the desired method without a cost to the client.
+Contraceptive services should include a broad range of medically approved services, which includes Food and Drug Administration-approved contraceptive products and natural family planning methods, for clients who want to prevent pregnancy and space births, pregnancy testing and counseling, assistance to achieve pregnancy, basic infertility services, sexually transmitted infection services, and other preconception health services.
+While a subrecipient may not offer every form of contraception, a variety of the most effective contraceptive methods, including, but not limited to IUD, hormonal implant, Depo-Provera, oral contraceptives, hormonal patch and contraceptive vaginal ring should be available either on site, or must provide a prescription to the client for their method of choice or by referral to another provider, as requested.
+Clients 100% at or below the federal poverty level must not be required to pay for a contraceptive method and should receive the desired method without a cost to the client.
 Condoms should be made available to all clients as a method of contraception and/or STI prevention.